-The proposed "Alessandro Boulevard Corridor Project - Phase II Implementation" is based on the prior "Alessandro Boulevard Corridor Demonstration Project" (Phase I - SCAG sponsored Demonstration Project completed in June 2010) and promotes the Compass Principles by encouraging strategies to integrate transportation and community (housing, shopping, entertainment, etc.).
-The "Alessandro Boulevard Corridor Demonstration Project" (Phase I) explored opportunities for mixed use transitoriented development along Alessandro Boulevard, an important regional transportation link for Moreno Valley.
+The proposed "Alessandro Boulevard Corridor Project - Phase II Implementation" is based on the recently completed "Alessandro Boulevard Corridor Demonstration Project" (SCAG sponsored Demonstration Project completed in June 2010) and promotes the Compass Principles by encouraging strategies to integrate transportation and community.
+The "Alessandro Boulevard Corridor Demonstration Project" (Phase I) explored opportunities for mixed use transit-oriented development along Alessandro Boulevard, an important regional transportation link for Moreno Valley.
 The City of Moreno Valley through Phase II has further promoted the use of Alessandro Boulevard as a way to reduce the impacts of transportation on the environment and to provide efficient access to jobs and services.